 How does the onboarding process at your organization look like?

-You can also refer to these smart sales closing scripts in different situations.
+You can also refer to these smart sales closing scripts for different situations.

 5. Identify Pain